Fonta1n3/FullyNoded/Docs/QandA.md

 - Trezor : a type of hardware wallet to store, send and receive crypto currencies
 - Tor:Tor is free and open-source software for enabling anonymous communication.
 The name derived from the acronym for the original software project name "The Onion Router".
 [Read more in Wikipedia](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
 - Node: A bitcoin full Node is a independent entity in a peer to peer ecosystem.
 A Node independently checks and verifies all protocol rules for incoming broadcasted transactions.
 A full node does not trust, but verifies.
 Technically speaking a *node* is a computer connected to other computers which follows rules and shares information.
 A *'full node'* is a computer in Bitcoin's peer-to-peer network which hosts and synchronises a copy of the entire Bitcoin blockchain.
 [Here](https://medium.com/@gloriazhao/map-of-the-bitcoin-network-c6f2619a76f3) is an excellent read on nodes, what they are and the differences between types of nodes.
+- Standup app: is a personal one-click Mac OS installer for Bitcoin Core and Tor that will present a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.
+[Read more](https://github.com/BlockchainCommons/GordianSystem)
+- Datadir: TBW
+- bitcoin.conf: TBW

 ## Knowledge you should be confidently applying
 - The definitions above